 Do not compare one child with the other, as it devalues them.
 It can develop long-lasting strains.
 These comparisons will make children conclude that “You love them more than me” or “You think they are better.”
 Never compare one child’s schoolwork, report cards, and test scores with their siblings or friends.
 They will not help your child to work harder.
 Instead, they fuel up resentment in them.

-8. Foster a unique strength in each child
+8. Help foster a unique strength in each child

 Every child loves to hear from parents about their strengths.
 Talking about that particular strength will nurture their self-esteem.
-It would be best if you fostered a unique strength in each child on their interests and temperament.
+Help foster a unique strength in each child based on their interests and temperament.
 You can ask both of your children to speak words of admiration about the other so that they know what their unique strength is.

 9. Reinforce cooperative behavior